rra94/ShakeShake2.0/README.md

 ### Architecture

 * ResNeXt [1]:  We use the ResNeXt29-2x4x64d(The network has a depth of 29,  2 residual branches with 4 grouped convolutions and the first residual block has a width of 64).
-We use the same model as [2] to replicate their results.
+We use the same model as [3] to replicate their results.

 ### Regularization

 Shake Shake [3]: This is a new regularization technique aimed at helping deep learning practitioners faced with an overfit problem.
 The idea is to replace, in a multi-branch network, the standard summation of parallel branches with a stochastic affine combination.

 "Shake" means that all scaling coefficients are overwritten with new random numbers before the pass.
 "Even" means that all scaling coefficients are set to 0.5 before the pass.
 "Keep" means that we keep, for the backward pass, the scaling coefficients used during the forward pass.
-"Batch" means that, for each residual block_i, we apply the same scaling coefficients for all the images in the mini-batch.
-"Image" means that,  for each residual block_i,  we apply a different scaling coefficient for each image in the mini-batch.
+"Batch" means that, for each residual block, we apply the same scaling coefficients for all the images in the mini-batch.
+"Image" means that  we apply a different scaling coefficient for each image in the mini-batch in a given resuidual block.

-Specifically we use the Shake-Shake-Image (SSI) regularization i.e. "Shake" for both forward and backward passes and the level is set to "Image".
+Specifically, we use the Shake-Shake-Image (SSI) regularization i.e. "Shake" for both forward and backward passes and the level is set to "Image".
 By level we mean: Letx_0 denote the original input mini-batch tensor of dimensions 128x3x32x32.
-The first dimension « stacks » 128 images of dimensions 3x32x32.
+The first dimension stacks 128 images of dimensions 3x32x32.
 Inside the second stage of a 26 2x32d model, this tensor is transformed into a mini-batch tensor of dimensions 128x64x16x16.
 Applying Shake-Shake regularization at the Image level means slicing this tensor along the first dimension and, for each of the 128 slices, multiplying the j slice (of dimensions 64x16x16) with a scalar $α_{i,j}$(or $(1−α)_{i,j}$).

 ### Weight Initialization